ssvlabs/awesome-ssv/RUN_THIS_REPO.md

 If you want to deploy your system locally additionally you'll need to deploy Ethereum Deposit Contract for validator activation, SSV token and SSV contract to interact with.

 ### Staking ETH & funding the pool

-Once you have deployed your contracts you can stake your sweet ETH!
-You will receive your liquid ssvETH representing your stake.
-If you need help with getting your hands on 32 goerliETH to test validator deployment, we should be able to help you on [our discord](https://discord.com/invite/AbYHBfjkDY).

-When you have enough (32) goerliETH for to test depositing a validator change the value in the `stake.py` script and

 run it: